TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Meeting Minutes/meeting_minutes_8.md

 * Elle : Begin detailed design research for the server.
 * Tyler: Begin detailed design research for power supply.
 * Erich: Begin detailed design research for the website.
-* Mandy: Begin detailed design research for the chasis.
+* Mandy: Begin detailed design research for the chassis.

 ### Things to be done by all: